Cushing's syndrome: Introduction

 Cushing's syndrome: Symptoms

 At the onset of Cushing's syndrome, symptoms can be mild and develop slowly.
 They can also vary between individuals.
 A classic symptom is the develoment of a round, moon-shaped face.
-Symptoms may also include upper body obesity, fatigue, muscle weakness, back pain, easy bruising, thinning of the skin, memory problems, and the development of a ...more symptoms »
+Symptoms may also include upper body obesity, fatigue, muscle weakness, back pain, easy bruising, thinning of the skin, memory problems, and the development of a pad of fat between the shoulder blades. ...more symptoms »

 Cushing's syndrome: Treatments

 Treatment of Cushing's syndrome varies depending on the cause.
 Many cases are caused by long-term use of corticosteroid hormone medications for treating inflammatory conditions, such as asthma and rheumatoid arthritis.
 In these cases, a physician may adjust the dosage of the medication and/or prescribe a different drug.
 It can be dangerous to ...more treatments »